cgizacho/SplatoonCollisionConverter/README.md

-# SplatoonCollisionConverter
+# Splatoon Collision Converter
-Converts S1/S2 Collision to Splatoon 3
+## Converts S1/S2 Collision to Splatoon 3

+created by gen, published by zara

+## Usage
+1. Extract the KCL in .obj format from Splatoon 1 or 2.
+2. Select and run through the converter
+3. Double check the collison .json is correct, browse & save the new json and obj to your preferred folder.